 When beginning your career it is important to bear in mind that to acquire a higher-end job in a museum or gallery it is likely that you will need to be an expert in a specific field or have done a relevant postgraduate course; for instance, you might be an expert on the First World War and so your knowledge would be valued by an exhibition centre focusing on that era and conflict.

 According to the Museums Association 'A postgraduate qualification in museum studies is a useful way to develop your career in the museum sector, but it’s no guarantee of a job and there is always tremendous competition for museum careers.'
 It is important that you think carefully about your decision and invest time and effort in ensuring that you make the right choice to benefit you in the long term.
-Read Is a postgraduate museum studies course right for you? for further information.
 You can search for relevant postgraduate courses on the Prospects website.
 The University of St Andrews runs various courses in Museum and Gallery Studies.

 A Masters degree related to Museum and Gallery Studies usually incorporates both theoretical and practical elements as working in a museum requires both practical and intellectual skills.
 As a result, most courses will have a vocational emphasis and include practical aspects and placements in museums and galleries.
 For this reason, forms of assessment are unlikely to be limited to academic essays.